 In total, the IVLP brings more than 4,000 International Visitors to the United States each year.
 Since its inception in 1940, the program has hosted more than 200,000 people, including 300 current and former Chiefs of State and Heads of Government, thousands of cabinet-level ministers, thousands of influential educators and commentators, and many other distinguished leaders from the public, private, and not-for-profit sectors.

-The itinerary that we are developing will include visits to energy projects in Arizona and New Mexico, tech and investment companies in Washington State, a diversified international economic development enterprise in Nebraska, and large-scale commercial fishing operations in Alaska, all owned and operated by American Indian or Alaskan Native tribes.
-There will be ample opportunity to engage with tribal, federal, State, and local governments on political, economic, and social issues of importance to American first peoples, including a visit to the Embassy of Tribal Nations (in Washington, DC), which embodies the intended nation-to-nation relationship within the American system.
+The itinerary will include visits to the Winnebago and Omaha Reservations in Nebraska to study economic development, American Indian universities in Arizona, Native American business operations in telecommunications, environmental remediations, fishing and sustainable mining in Alaska, and large scale forestry investment Seattle.
+There will be ample opportunity to engage with tribal, federal, State, and local governments on political, economic, and social issues of importance to American first peoples, including a visit to the Embassy of Tribal Nations (in Washington, DC), meetings with members of Congress, and the White House Council on Native American Affairs.

 The Washington, DC leg of the trip will include a tour of the extensive collections at the National Museum of the American Indian.